You've been playing with your guitar for a few hours and suddenly one of the strings popped off.

-Remember to regularly tune your guitar so that your strings maintain the tension that they need during guitar lessons near me.
-You can tune your guitar by ear or with a guitar tuner.
+Remember to regularly tune your guitar so that your strings maintain the tension that they need during guitar lessons.
+You can tune your guitar by ear or with a tuner.
 The tuner captures the notes of each of the strings of your guitar and indicates to you if it is necessary to stretch or relax the string in order to obtain a more or less acute sound.

-And pick your pick wisely!
+And choose your pick wisely!
 The pick will attack your strings and therefore affect their condition.
 Find the right balance between a pick that is neither too soft nor too rigid.